redsanket/spark/external/hue/guide/getting_started/index.rst

-The tutorial is divided into 10 sections, starting from the simplest uses such as navigating HDFS and then graduallly becoming more complex until you're creating an Oozie Workflow to automate several jobs.
+The tutorial is divided into 10 sections, starting from the simplest uses such as navigating HDFS and then gradually becoming more complex until you're creating an Oozie Workflow to automate several jobs.
 For each section, we also offer additional tips for using Hue.